bins0000/Cuisine-Predictor/README.md

-# cs5293sp22-project2
+# Author: Nasri Binsaleh

-## Author Nasri Binsaleh
+Original repo name: cs5293sp22-project2

-#### See COLLABORATORS.txt for related links
+#### This is a Cuisine Predictor pyhton program using SVM classification model to predict the type of cuisine when given a list of ingredients.

-## Heads up!
+### Heads up!
 The program can take some time to run, please don't give up on waiting!

 # How to install, directions on how to use the code, and some example of how to run.